Autolinking

 expo.autolinking

-A list of paths relative to the app's root directory where the autolinking script should search for Expo modules.
-It defaults to a list of all node_modules folders found when traversing up through a monorepo, starting from the app's root directory.
-Useful when your project has a custom structure or you want to link local packages from folders different than node_modules.
+A list of paths relative to the app's root directory that Expo Autolinking should search for modules to autolink.
+Useful when your project has a custom structure or you want to link local packages from directories different than node_modules.
+The paths you specify must still be structured like node_modules directories.

 exclude